 Fabric will not ignite but chars at low temperature and unlike standard disposables does not continue burning after the ignition source is withdrawn.

 - Flame retardant rear entry hospital gown with sleeves with elasticated cuffs and waist ties.

-- Additional nylon scrim improves strength and durability.
+- Additional polyester scrim improves strength and durability.

 - Intrinsic anti-static properties with very low surface resistance; anti-static does not wear off in use like standard disposables.

 Features: Ties in back

 |Physical Property||Test Method||Units||Test Results|